1. Overview

 4. How’s ArrayDeque Implemented

-Under the hood, the ArrayDeque is backed by an array which doubles its size when it gets filled.
+Under the hood, the ArrayDeque is backed by an array that doubles its size when it gets filled.

 Initially, the array is initialized with a size of 16.
 It’s implemented as a double-ended queue where it maintains two pointers, namely a head and a tail.